IDT-ITI/Lightweight-Face-Detector-Pruning/README.md

 ## Running the Pruning Scripts

-To execute the pruning process, use the following commands based on the desired pruning algorithm:

-- For pruning with the Geometric Median (FPGM) algorithm in the EResFD model:
+To execute the pruning process, use the following commands based on the desired pruning algorithm.
+E.g., for pruning with the Geometric Median (FPGM) algorithm the EResFD model:
   ```bash
   python fpgm.py --pruning_rate 0.1 --pruned_eres './weights/eres10'
   ```